Research & Data · Updated May 30, 2026

 What item details can AI fill in from a photo?

-Vision AI on FlowLister auto-fills 15+ eBay item-specific fields when the relevant detail is visible in any submitted photo.
+Vision AI on FlowLister auto-fills a median of 15 eBay item-specific fields when the relevant detail is visible in any submitted photo.
 Multi-photo support (up to 3 angles per item) materially improves identification accuracy on apparel and trading cards.

 Reliably extracted: